-HGS will support our existing customers (Harbour Energy and Dana Petroleum) to develop the Tolmount Main field and enable further development of the Greater Tolmount Area.
+HGS supports existing customers (Harbour Energy and Dana Petroleum) to enable further development of the Greater Tolmount Area.
 We are also keen to attract new customers who have potential developments in the surrounding area.

-As such, every aspect of HGS has been planned to accommodate third party access, from the commercial structure and principles we have put in place to the infrastructure itself.
-The HGS platform and pipeline has been designed with overcapacity in mind and we have invested in additional risers and J-tubes, to enable lower field development and tie-in costs for future new customers.
+Every aspect of HGS has been planned to accommodate third party access, from the commercial structure and principles we have put in place, to the infrastructure itself.
+The HGS platform and pipeline have been designed with overcapacity in mind, with investment in additional risers and J-tubes to enable lower field development and tie-in costs for future new customers.

-Harbour Energy has a 50% interest in the Greater Tolmount Area along with Dana Petroleum, who hold the other 50% interest.
+Harbour Energy and Dana Petroleum each have a 50% interest in the Greater Tolmount Area.

-Harbour is the license operator and is responsible for the Tolmount Field Development Plan, licence and wells obligations, and is also the joint development operator coordinating the overall development and project management of both the HGS infrastructure and the Tolmount field.
+Harbour is the license operator responsible for the Tolmount Field Development Plan, licence and wells obligations.

-Kellas Midstream and Dana will jointly fund, construct and own the HGS infrastructure in equal shares with Kellas assuming operatorship and having contractual responsibility to build, install, commission and operate the infrastructure.
-Kellas and Dana will also jointly fund some of the onshore modifications that are required at the Easington terminal.
+Kellas and Dana jointly funded, constructed and own the HGS infrastructure in equal shares, with Kellas assuming operatorship and having contractual responsibility to operate the infrastructure.

-Kellas has appointed ODE Asset Management Limited as Operating Partner for the HGS infrastructure.
-ODE will provide the resources to manage day-to-day operation of the HGS platform and pipeline.
+Kellas appointed ODE Asset Management Limited (ODE AM) as Operating Partner for the HGS infrastructure.
+ODE AM provides the resources to manage day-to-day operation of the HGS platform and pipeline.

 Operator: Humber Gathering System Limited (wholly owned by Kellas Midstream)